 (T2) Joyce Jordan, M.D.

-(T3) News: Harry Marble w/reports from John Daly, William Shirer,
+(T3) News: Harry Marble w/reports from John Daly, William Shirer, Joe

 McCafferty